Bledington: Bledington School

-Bledington has its own primary school, Bledington School, which was awarded 'Outstanding' by OFSTED in 2011, putting it in the top 9% of primary schools nationally.
+Bledington has its own primary school, Bledington School, which was assessed as 'Good' by OFSTED in 2023.
 There has been a day school in Bledington since In 1819, and by 1871 there were two schools, of which one was associated with the Church of England, and the other was non-denominational.
 The current school building "costing over £900", integrated with a residence for its master, was constructed when a school board for the parish was established in 1874.
 From 1877 the school received a state grant.